Banks in the Netherlands: Ultimate Guide

 Maestro or V Pay bank card

 It is true - some shops feature the "PIN ONLY" sign, yet do not accept Mastercard debit or Visa credit cards.
 As such, your bank needs to be able to provide you with a Maestro or V Pay card (and this is where a lot of foreign banks do not keep up!).
-Having a "normal" debit or credit card can be a hassle at "big" banks, but banks like bunq offer every user a choice of three bank cards (maestro/debit/credit) for no extra charge, included in your subscription.
+Getting a "normal" debit or credit card can be a hassle at "big" banks, but banks like bunq offer every user a choice of three bank cards (maestro/debit/credit) for no extra charge, included in your subscription.

 Convenient payment request feature